hearvox/unreliable-news/README.md

-# unreliable-news
+# Unreliable News Sites (UNS)
-Unreliable News Index (for Columbia Journalism Review)
+An index of fake-news, clickbait, and hate websites, for Columbia Journalism Review (to be published Jan.
+2019).